Girls Basketball: Grace, Tyler capture wins

 TERRELL — The Tyler Lady Lions improved to 3-0 on the season with a 61-55 victory over Terrell on Tuesday night.

-Kalyse Buffiin led the Lady Lions with 24 points while Bra'shia Miller with 19 points.
-Also, A'Niya Hartsfield added eight points.
+Kalyse Buffiin led the Lady Lions with 24 points while Bra’shia Miller had 19 points.
+Also, A’Niya Hartsfield added eight points.

 The Lady Lions had previous wins over Dallas Kimball (63-9) and Lindale (55-47).